CARING FOR THE WHOLE FAMILY

 Step 4 Continue to regularly share the Gospel with your children.
 This useful primer HOW TO PRESENT THE GOSPEL TO A CHILD will be helpful.

-Jesus Healed a Man who was lame
+Jesus Healed a Man born blind

 Apart from the grace of God in Christ, every one of us tends to lapse into judging our lives and the lives of others by lists of rules and laws.
 But how should our parenting be transformed by the truth and grace of Jesus' Gospel?